ad0ll/torus-clients/README.md

 // Find context for some raw data on a supported platform const response2 = await client.findContext({
-  entityId: //The id of the entity on the platform, ex: the id of a tweet on X
+  entityId: 'The id of the entity on the platform, ex: the id of a tweet on X',
   platform: 'x', //Currently only "x" or "twitter", which do the same thing
   includeRaw: false, // A summary of context is always included, but if you want the raw data used for the summary, set this to true.
 });